Inhomogeneous Quantum Quenches of Conformal Field Theory with Boundaries

-We calculate the truncated entanglement Hamiltonian (tEH), truncated SRD (tSRD), rainbow and M\"obius (which includes SSD as a limit) quenches \cite{Rodr_guez_Laguna_2017, Wen_2016, MacCormack_2019,Ram_rez_2015}, for which $f(x)$ and $g(x)$ are listed in \cref{tbl:fx} (See SI \cite{suppl} Sec.\ VI).
-When $L_1=L_2=0$, tEH and tSRD reduce to the entanglement Hamiltonian (EH) and SRD quenches in literature \cite{Wen_2016}.
-As shown in \cref{fig3} and SI \cite{suppl} Fig.\ S2, $S_A(x,t)$ with respect to $x$ or $t$ from the CFT formula \cref{entanglement entropy final} (blue lines) and from the tight-binding calculations (red circles) match well, except that the tight-binding data show an additional filling $\nu$ dependent period $\frac{1}{\nu}=2$ oscillation in $x$ (which is UV physics).
+As shown in \cref{fig3} and SM \cite{suppl} Fig.\ S2, $S_A(x,t)$ from the CFT formula \cref{entanglement entropy final} (blue lines) and from the tight-binding calculations (red circles) match well, except that the tight-binding data show an additional filling-dependent oscillation in $x$ (which is UV physics).

 The EH quench shown in \cref{fig3}(a) has simple boundary effect since $y_L=-\infty$ and $y_R=\infty$.
 Its $S_A(x,t)$ from the CFT \cref{entanglement entropy final} is in a heating phase with perpetual linear growth in $t$, because there exist hot spots $x=0$ and $x=L$ \cite{Fan_2020,Lapierre_2021,Casini_2016}.
 A hot spot $x_h\in[0,L]$ is where $f(x)\propto|x-x_h|^{\eta}$ with $\eta\ge1$, thus the time $\int^{x_h}\frac{dx}{f(x)}$ for particles to reach $x_h$ diverges, and heat (entropy) is trapped at $x_h$. $S_A(x,t)$ from tight-binding calculations is eventually upper bounded at large $t$, as the spatial UV cutoff (lattice constant) around the hot spots prevents the time divergence.